mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 When using all 24 logical cores for the parallel bz2 decoder in `indexed_bzip2`, the speedup tops out at roughly 12, which seems to coincide with my physical cores.
 However, with only `-P 12`, the speedup will be much smaller than 12!
 The latter is not shown here but was observed manually.

-In general, the parallelization is quite trivial over the bz2 blocks but there might be reducing the parallel efficiency like I/O access becoming more random instead of sequential or caches being thrashed.
+In general, the parallelization is quite trivial over the bz2 blocks but there might be issues reducing the parallel efficiency like I/O access becoming more random instead of sequential or caches being thrashed.

 # Comparison with Archivemount (December 2019)